wiryls/ExperimentOnPersistence/README.md

  - `null` has been replaced with 0.
  - Customized Memory Pool is mentioned above and based on `std::allocator`.
  - About `CvFileNode`, OpenCV version is 3.3.
+ - Guess if the test data is only a few big matrix, the difference may not be so much.

 Reference
 ===